dubspeed/pass-osx-integration/README.md

 ## Installing and patching passff

-PassFF has two components, the FireFox extension, which can just be installed via Firefox-AddOns.
+[PassFF](https://github.com/passff/passff) is a FireFox-Addon for pass which can be installed via the [Mozilla Addon page](https://addons.mozilla.org/firefox/addon/passff).

+However, to integrate with pass and gpg, it requires to setup two dependecies.

+### passff-host

-The [passff-host](https://github.com/passff/passff-host) needs to be installed as well to integrate pass and the extension.
+The [passff-host](https://github.com/passff/passff-host) needs to be installed to integrate pass and the addon.
+As the time of writing, there is a compatibilty issue with python3, when installed via pyenv.
+See this [Github Issue](https://github.com/passff/passff-host/issues/57)

 Steps:
 1. Install via install_host_app.sh (see documentation)